BluePurplePro/Dell-Latitude-E5430-Hackintosh/README.md

 - Sleep (Sleep is broken in Windows sometimes, MacOS is no exception)
 - USB ports 2.0 ports
 > [!NOTE]
-> These USB 2.0 ports (EHCI Generic USB Hub) won't work after restarting.
+> These USB 2.0 ports (EHCI Generic USB Hub) in the right side and the back won't work after restarting.
 They only work after completely shutting down the laptop and booting straight to MacOS.

 ## Known issue(s):
 - Some apps like Chess.app, Safari.app, etc got graphic artifacts/flickering when entering fullscreen mode (this flickering issue only affect 1366x768 display, 1600x900 one does not have this issue)